cascadiajs/cascadiajs/app/markdown/2026/cfp.md

 If you're uncertain if your presentation qualifies for the conference, submit anyway!

+## How to Submit a Proposal

+First, make sure you're available to speak at the conference.
+It will be held on **June 1 - 2, 2026**.

+Talk submissions are done as **2 minute videos**.
+Your goal here is not to produce a perfectly executed mini-talk, it is to describe your talk idea informally.
+What's the topic?
+How do you want to approach it?
+Why is it interesting?
+We **strongly** encourage you to include the following elements:

+- Introduce yourself - name, company, role
+- Tell us what your talk is about - be concise, big picture
+- Explain why it's exciting - and include details (technologies, techniques, etc)

+We won't make the videos public, so no need to worry about random Internet people seeing them.
+But we feel this is a good opportunity to start building a comfort level with talking about your idea in front of an audience.

+Once you’ve recorded your 2-minute video, just upload it to a public but obfuscated place.
+Some suggestions: Youtube (mark as unlisted), Dropbox, S3, your own web host.

+<div class="highlight warning">Please double-check your URL in Incoginto mode, any video we can't reach will not be considered!</div>

 ## Speaker Perks

 If we accept your proposal to speak, you'll receive: